DinoChiesa/ApiLoadGen/README.md

 ----------------------

 The JS files here are NodeJS scripts.
-They also require some other node modules, including: express, q, sleep, assert, and fs.
+They also require some other node modules, including: express, q, assert, and fs.
 To run these sripts, including server5.js, you may have to:

  `$ npm install`